appnexus/lucid/RELEASING.md

 ## Update Documentation

-After ensuring the release is production-ready, determine a suitable version number based on the types of changes in the release.

-We follow [semver](https://semver.org/), which prescribes that:

-- `semver-major`: Breaking changes are "major" (the left-most number).
-- `semver-minor`: Features are "minor" versions (the middle number).
-- `semver-patch`: Fixes are a "patch" version (the right-most number).
-- `semver-none`: Changes to documentation, or other changes that don't impact the api or consumers get a "none" label.

 Document the changes contained in the release:

 1. `git log`.
 Find and add each merged pull request (PR) since the last release and add it to the changelog.